holguinj/docs-git-workflow/workflow.markdown

   2. Follow GitHub's [instructions for generating an SSH key](https://help.github.com/articles/generating-ssh-keys).
   3. Download the [GitHub for Mac](https://mac.github.com/release-notes.html) application if you prefer a graphical interface.
 Using the app is explained in more detail in the [quickstart guide](quickstart.markdown).

+### Install git-up

+Keeping your local repository up to date is a must, and even though `git pull` is usually just fine, it tends to error out under the least bit of provocation.
+The [git-up](https://github.com/aanand/git-up) gem provides an alternate `git up` command that will reliably update your local repository without complaining about your unsaved work or introducing unnecessary commits.
+It also has the nice benefit of updating all of the local branches, not just the one that's currently checked out.
+To install it, just type the following at the command line:

+    sudo gem install git-up

 ### Helpful Aliases and Settings

 You can save yourself a lot of typing at the command line and build better habits by setting up git **aliases** for common commands---or even sequences of commands.
 Aliases are defined in `~/.gitconfig` in the `[alias]` section like so: